sheodox/harbinger/readme.md

     "serviceName": "my-site",
     "displayName": "My Site",
     "endpoint": "https://example.com/health",
-    "webhook": "a discord webhook url"
-  }],
+    "webhooks": ["a discord webhook url", "another webhook url if you want to notify multiple channels or servers"] }],
   "harbinger": {
     "name": "a name for this instance of harbinger",